kashansunday/notes/README.md

 To be successful in the world of programming, it is essential to have a solid foundation in core concepts, such as data structures, algorithms, computer architecture, operating systems, etc. These concepts will serve as a foundation for your growth and development as an engineer.
 Additionally, learning how to learn and problem-solving skills are crucial for success in this field.
  - 来自NLP

+# 2023-11-18
+- "Today's programming wisdom is to write code that is not only functional but also maintainable and scalable.
+This means using best practices such as modular design, commenting, and adhering to coding standards.
+It's also important to consider the long-term implications of your code and how it may need to be adapted or extended in the future.
+By prioritizing maintainability and scalability, you can save time and effort in the long run and ensure that your code remains effective and efficient."